 The WCAG “Use of Color” success criterion states that color should not be used as the “only visual means of conveying information, indicating an action, prompting a response, or distinguishing a visual element.”

-While this criterion falls under a Level A requirement, and Section 508 only requires Level AA conformance, it still is an important issue governments must consider when implementing digital services.
-Even the U.S. federal government has incorporated an accessible color palette into its web design system..
+This criterion falls under a Level A requirement and is an important issue governments must consider when implementing digital services.
+Even the U.S. federal government has incorporated an accessible color palette into its web design system.

 According to WebAIM contrast is “a measure of the difference in perceived ‘luminance’ or brightness between two colors … This brightness difference is expressed as a ratio ranging from 1:1 (e.g., white text on a white background) to 21:1 (e.g., black text on a white background).”